 Christopher Sun, PhD, BASc, is a scientist at the University of Ottawa Heart Institute and an assistant professor at the University of Ottawa Telfer School of Management.
 His research program aims to improve system efficiency and reduce inequity and mistrust by overcoming the barriers to developing and implementing novel artificial intelligence models (that is, algorithmically fair optimization, machine learning and deep learning models) in healthcare.
+Professor Sun is currently accepting motivated research students at all levels (undergraduate, master, PhD).
+Prospective students are welcome to express their interest by contacting him with a CV and transcript.

 Dr. Sun joined the Heart Institute in 2022.
 He received his BASc in engineering science (biomedical engineering) and PhD in industrial engineering from the University of Toronto.
 He was also a postdoctoral fellow and visiting assistant professor at the Massachusetts Institute of Technology’s Sloan School of Management.